logo

 Program Download

-Download Page - Get the latest version of HOMER
+Download Page - Get the latest version of HOMER (Distributed under GPLv3)

-Supported Organisms: Human (hg18, hg19, hg38), Mouse (mm8, mm9, mm10), Rat (rn4, rn5, rn6), Frog (xenTro2, xenTro3), Zebrafish (danRer7), Drosophila (dm3), C elegans (ce6, ce10), S. cerevisiae (sacCer2, sacCer3), pombe (ASM294v1), Arabidopsis (tair10), Rice (msu6), and also works with custom genomes in FASTA format and gene annotations in GTF format.
+Supported Organisms: Most HOMER tools will work with any FASTA or GTF file, however, additional annotation support is included/available for Human (hg18, hg19, hg38), Mouse (mm8, mm9, mm10), Rat (rn4, rn5, rn6), Frog (xenTro2, xenTro3), Zebrafish (danRer7), Drosophila (dm3), C elegans (ce6, ce10), S. cerevisiae (sacCer2, sacCer3), pombe (ASM294v1), Arabidopsis (tair10), Rice (msu6).

 Using HOMER